Form a Corporation in Connecticutt

 Another thing you’ll need is an employer identification number or EIN.
 This is also known as a federal tax ID number, and it can be obtained without charge from the Internal Revenue Service.

 Finally, make sure that you know who your corporate officers will be and who any directors of your corporation will be.
 Adopting bylaws is something you will have to do as well, and this should be done at your initial Board of Directors meeting.
 Your bylaws do not need to be filed with the state, but they are important to keep for your own records.
 Appointing officers can also take place at your initial Board of Directors meeting.
 Again, these are not required to be put into your articles of incorporation.

-Within 30 days of your incorporation, it is absolutely necessary to file your first annual statement of information.
-For a fee of $150, your statement of information can be filed with the state.
-A statement of information lists the directors and officers of your new corporation.
+Within 30 days of your incorporation, it is absolutely necessary to file your first annual report.
+For a fee, your annual report can be filed with the state.
+A annual report lists the directors and officers of your new corporation.
 For advice on Connecticut taxation, speak with an accountant or a tax attorney with experience in this area.